 Standardized Test Scores: All degree-seeking applicants to the University of Arkansas Graduate School must submit scores on a standardized exam that is acceptable to the degree program, unless exempted by the degree program or the Graduate School.
 Standardized examination scores will not be required for any of the non-degree categories of admission, including admission to graduate certificate programs.

 Applications received after the deadline, including non-degree and readmits, will be deferred to the next available semester.
-The recommended deadline for fall semester graduate assistantship consideration is February 1st, although departments/programs may have earlier deadlines.
+The recommended deadline for fall semester graduate assistantship consideration is Feb.
+1, although departments/programs may have earlier deadlines.